MercuryTechnologies/slacklinker/README.md

 `one-off-task set-setting`.
 A full list of these is in [`src/Slacklinker/Settings/Types.hs`](src/Slacklinker/Settings/Types.hs).

+Make Slacklinker not backlink to posts by these apps.
+This is helpful in making sure that Slacklinker won't backlink to itself.
+It is recommended to bput Slacklinker's own app id here.
+- `BLOCKED_APP_IDS=appid1,appid2

 ### Usage

 Once you have the application running at some public URL, you need to authorize